 “forex broker with mt4 for mobile” is a highly targeted long tail keyword.
 Anyone searching on that phrase is looking to trade with a forex broker offering a particular feature.
 Using the search term isn’t a guarantee of a sale, but searchers using the term are much further down the buying funnel and much more likely to actually register for a trading account with a broker.

-- Consumers learn about a product or service
+- Learn about a product or service

-- Consumers examine the various options
+- Examine the various options

-- Consumers make their choice of product
+- Make their choice of product

-- Consumers complete a purchase
+- Complete a purchase

 “forex broker” is at around step one or two in the funnel. “forex broker with mt4 for mobile” is at step four.
 Long tail keywords target your potential clients when they are much more likely to make a purchase.